- Consumer Spending by State

 Measure price levels that can be compared across states or metro areas

-What is the Regional Economic Accounts?
+What are the Regional Economic Accounts?

 The regional economic accounts tell us about the geographic distribution of U.S. economic activity and growth.
 The estimates of gross domestic product by state and state and local area personal income, and the accompanying detail, provide a consistent framework for analyzing and comparing individual state and local area economies.